 Explore it on Goodreads

-Other books by this author include Mind Games, Double Cross, Must Love Hellhounds, Angels of Darkness, Wild Thing, Demon Night
+Other books by this author which I have reviewed include Mind Games, Double Cross, Must Love Hellhounds, Angels of Darkness, Wild Thing, Demon Night

 Three paranormal romance stories by three different authors.
 That’s as close as it gets to a theme.